• Skip to primary navigation

 • Strict liability.
 Sometimes absolute liability applies to a tort case.
 This occurs when one party is solely responsible for damages or injury.
 These include cases of defective products and animal attacks.

-At the Babcock Law Firm, we handle various types of tort cases on a daily basis, and we’re prepared to help you receive the compensation you deserve.
+at Babcock Tucker, we handle various types of tort cases on a daily basis, and we’re prepared to help you receive the compensation you deserve.
 Schedule a free consultation today to learn more.

 Primary Sidebar